This article seeks to enlighten you on why your resume hasn’t landed you an interview based on the Applicant Tracking System Software (ATS) standard.

 There were grammatical and/or spelling errors in your documents.
 It’s not always easy to catch your own mistakes.
 Carefully proofread all your job application documents, and, if you can, have someone else look them over for you.

-Your covering letter was generic and not tailored to the work.
+If your cover letter is generic and not tailored to the work, it may ruin your chances of being invited for an interview regardless of how great your CV may be.
 The goal of a cover letter is to sell your accomplishments.
 You should write on what you’ll offer the corporate, not what you would like during a job.
 Be specific, and customize your cover letters so they highlight your best attributes.

 You don’t possess a required educational credential.
 Many jobs have a required level of education or equivalent experience.
 If you don’t meet those requirements, you may not be considered for the position.